MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/MolangVariableMap.md

 setFloat(variableName: string, number: number): void
 `

+Sets a numeric (decimal) value within the Molang variable map.

 #### **Parameters**
 - **variableName**: *string*

+  Name of the float-based number to set.
 - **number**: *number*

+  Value for the Molang-based variable to set.

 > [!WARNING]
 > This function can throw errors.